ndf-zz/metarace-trackmeet/databridge.md

-title | string | Category/Competition title eg "Men Elite Sprint" status | STATUS | Competition overall result status phases | object | Mapping of phase ids to phase labels events | object | Map of event IDs in competition to event Labels warnings | object | Mapping of competitor IDs to warnings records | object | Mapping of record types to RECORD objects
+title | string | Category/Competition title eg "Men Elite Sprint" status | STATUS | Competition overall result status phases | object | Mapping of phase ids to phase labels events | object | Map of event numbers in competition to a list of event Labels warnings | object | Mapping of competitor IDs to warnings records | object | Mapping of record types to RECORD objects